DavidBarts/Jacarsdec/README.txt

 Just compile everything under the src directory.
 Compiling Main.java should make everything else get built.
 Note that the Apache Commons CLI library is required.

+UP-ARROW NOTATION

+If a message contains unprintable ASCII characters (note that ACARS is a US-ASCII-only protocol; eight-bit and multibyte characters cannot be sent), Jacarsdec will use "uparrow notation" to represent them, e.g. bell (alert, control-G) characters print as ^G, carriage returns (control-M) will print as ^M, negative-acknowledge characters (NAK, control-U) print as ^U, and delete characters print as ^?.

+You will most commonly see this in the Acknowledge field, which is set to a NAK (^U) when a message does not acknowledge any other message, and the message label field, which is set to an underscore followed by a delete character (_^?) for an acknowledgement-only message with an empty body.
+Occasionally you'll see them in the message body, which sometimes contains "junky" characters that can mess up output (or in the case of bell characters, make annoying noises).

+Newline sequences in the message body will be recognized and print as whatever is appropriate for a newline on your system.